cginternals/glbinding/README.md

 glbinding is an automatically generated C++ binding for OpenGL (using the gl.xml).
+The current release is [glbinding-v1.0.0](https://github.com/hpicgs/glbinding/releases/tag/v1.0.0).
 The implementation uses modern C++11 features like enum classes, lambdas and variadic templates.
 All defined OpenGL symbols are real functions and variables, they don't rely on macros.
-It should serve as an alternative to other OpenGL bindings like GLEW [1] and glad [2].
+It should serve as an alternative to other OpenGL bindings like [GLEW](http://glew.sourceforge.net/) and [glad](https://github.com/Dav1dde/glad).

 The standard glbinding API setup looks like
 ```